dotnet/csharplang/proposals/static-abstracts-in-interfaces.md

 }
 ```

-***Open question:** Should the qualifying `I<C>.` go before the `operator` keyword or the operator symbol (e.g. `+`) itself?* I've chosen the former here, as it also works for the conversion operators.

 # Semantics

 ## Operator restrictions

 Today all unary and binary operator declarations have some requirement involving at least one of their operands to be of type `T` or `T?`, where `T` is the instance type of the enclosing type.

-These requirements need to be relaxed so that a restricted operand is allowed to be of a type parameter that is constrained to `T`.
+These requirements need to be relaxed so that a restricted operand is allowed to be of a type parameter that counts as "the instance type of the enclosing type".

-***Open question:** Should we relax this further so that the restricted operand can be of any type that derives from, or has one of some set of implicit conversions to `T`?*
+In order for a type parameter `T` to count as " the instance type of the enclosing type", it must meet the following requirements:
+- `T` is a direct type parameter on the interface in which the operator declaration occurs, and
+- `T` is *directly* constrained by what the spec calls the "instance type" - i.e. the surrounding interface with its own type parameters used as type arguments.

+## Equality operators and conversions

+Abstract declarations of `==` and `!=` operators, as well as abstract declarations of implicit and explicit conversion operators will be allowed in interfaces.

 ## Implementing static abstract members